Howe Yoon Chong: Personal life

 On 21 August 2007, Howe died in Singapore from a stroke after having been hospitalised for three weeks.
 Several of Singapore's leaders, including Prime Ministers Lee Kuan Yew, Goh Chok Tong and Lee Hsien Loong, attended Howe's wake.
 Howe's funeral was held at Mandai Crematorium on 24 August 2007.

 Honours

-In 1963, Howe received a Malaysia Medal and a Pingat Jasa Gemilang (Meritorious Service Medal).
+In 1963, Howe received a Malaysia Medal and a Pingat Jasa Gemilang.
 For his contributions to Singapore, Howe was awarded a Distinguished Service Order in 1968.
 In 1971, the National University of Singapore awarded him with the honorary degree of Doctor of Letters (LL.D.).

 Howe was also an Honorary Fellow of the Academy of Medicine, Singapore, and an Honorary Life Member of the Young Men's Christian Association of Singapore.